CloudCityNG/cmu-senate-bylaws/bylaws.md

             (#)  There are three (3) voting options during an election: a vote in favor of a particular candidate, an abstention, and a vote of no confidence.
 A vote of no confidence is a vote against all candidates who are in the running for the relevant office.
             (#)  The voting procedure for filling each office shall be kept separate.
         #.
 The candidate receiving the majority of the available votes shall be the new officer.
-            (i)  Abstensions shall not count toward the majority.
+            (i)  Abstentions shall not count toward the majority.
             (#)  If no candidate receives a majority of the available votes, and a majority of the available votes are not votes of no confidence, then a run-off election shall be held.
 The meeting chair shall decide which candidates' names shall stand for the run-off election.
 By way of a majority vote, Student Senate may add another candidate's name to the run-off ballot.
             (#)  This process shall continue until a either single candidate receives a majority of the available votes, or a majority of the available votes are votes of no confidence.
 #.
 Duties and Powers of the Chair of Student Senate: